Electroconvulsive therapy

 - Rapid heartbeat (tachycardia) or other heart problems

 Some medical conditions put people at greater risk for side effects from ECT.
-Discuss your medical conditions and any concerns with your doctor when deciding whether ECT is right for you.
+Discuss your medical conditions and any concerns with your health care provider when deciding whether ECT is right for you.

 Before the Procedure